-Spring Signage Cloud accounts come pre-configured with a Forecast API key so you can start using the Weather module straight away with no additional setup
+Xibo in the Cloud accounts come pre-configured with a Forecast API key so you can start using the Weather module straight away with no additional setup needed.

-Since version 1.7, Xibo CMS has the ability to show weather forecasts and current weather conditions thanks to an integration with Darksky
+Since version 1.7, the Xibo CMS has the ability to show weather forecasts and current weather conditions thanks to an integration with Darksky.

-Access to the Darksky API is protected and users must register for an API key and enter that key in to the Xibo CMS settings.
-Full details are available in the manual here:
+Access to the Darksky API is protected and therefore users must register for an API key to enter into the Xibo CMS settings.
+Full details are available on the Weather page in the User Manual.

 Twitter API Key

-Since version 1.7, Xibo CMS has the ability to search Twitter for interesting tweets and show them as part of a layout.
+Since version 1.7, the Xibo CMS has the ability to search Twitter for interesting tweets and show them as part of a Layout.

-Access to the Twitter API is protected and users must register for an API key and enter that key in to the Xibo CMS settings.
-The process differs slightly for Spring Signage Cloud customers as detailed below.
+Access to the Twitter API is protected and therefore,users must register for an API key to enter that into the Xibo CMS settings.
+The process differs slightly for Xibo in the Cloud customers as detailed below.